VeamStudios/.github/.github/ISSUE_TEMPLATE/11RELEASE_Web.md

 ---

----
-name: Release Checklist
-about: Add this before doing a new release
-title: "[RELEASE] X.X"
----

 # New Release Branch
 - [ ] Create "Release X.X" branch with all required changes
 - [ ] Create Pull Request for the Release branch into Main